Pluperfect: Judeo-Spanish

 In Judeo-Spanish, the Latin pluperfect forms with little alteration have been preserved (e.g. final /m/ and /t/ are dropped) to express this tense (pluskuamperfekto), which is identical in form to the imperfect subjunctive.
 It has a similar form to the Portuguese, thus, the Portuguese example below, in Judeo-Spanish, is: Kuando yegí suve ke mi haver morera, 'When I came I knew that my friend had died'.
 It remains the main spoken form, though in some varieties, similarly to Spanish or Portuguese, the pluperfect is formed using the auxiliary verbs tener or aver plus the past participle.
 For example, Kuando yegí suve ke mi haver tuve morido or Kuando yegí suve ke mi haver avía morido.

-Portuguese and Galician
+Galician-Portuguese

 In Portuguese and Galician, a synthetic pluperfect (mais-que-perfeito or antepretérito) has been conserved from Latin.
 For example, Quando cheguei, soube que o meu amigo morrera, 'When I came, I found out that my friend had died'.
 In Portuguese, however, its use has become mostly literary, and particularly in spoken communication, the pluperfect is usually formed using the auxiliary verb ter, in the imperfect form (tinha tinhas tinha tínhamos tínheis tinham) plus the past participle.
 For example, Quando cheguei, soube que o meu amigo tinha morrido.
 A more formal way of expressing the pluperfect uses the verb "haver".
 For example: Quando cheguei, soube que o meu amigo havia morrido.
 This periphrastic construction is not permitted in Galician, so Galician uses the synthetic pluperfect exclusively.